ecorey/Solidity-Course-Expert/Week1/hw4.md

 .
 Query the mainnet using the command line to retrieve a property such as latest block number.

-1. For the answer please see Week1_HW4_Foundry Repository at:
+1. For the answer to familiarise please see Week1_HW4_Foundry Repository at:

    https://github.com/ecorey/Week1_HW4_Foundry

-2. For the answer to the FORk project please see Week1_HW4_Foundry_fromTemplate Repository at:
+2. For the answer to the FORK project please see Week1_HW4_Foundry_fromTemplate Repository at:

    https://github.com/ecorey/Week1_HW4_Foundry_fromTemplate